Independence and friendship are at the heart of everything we do.

-Our social and support groups are the perfect opportunity to meet new people and get involved with group activities including film club, football, exercise classes and creative art groups.
+Our social and support groups are the perfect opportunity to meet new people and get involved with activities including luncheon clubs, exercise classes and creative art groups.

-Our Children and Families teams specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
-We can support you in many ways including;
+Our Children and Young People’s team specialise in working with children and parents with sight loss, often with complex needs and additional disabilities.
+We can support you in many ways including:

 - Parent and Toddler groups

 - Providing you with a network of other organisations for full support of you and your family

 - ‘I Can Do It‘ course for children and young people aged 8-12 and 13-18.

 Get in touch with our team for more information on 0300 222 5555.

 "Before Henshaws I felt like I was stumbling around in the dark with nowhere to turn, but now I have a new-found confidence and a real zest for life!"